duglin/xreg-github/README.md

 - allow any model change, verify entities
 - make sure that maxversions=0 when we only support 1 means sitcky must be false
 - add "relaxednames" to attr aspects
+- require "none" to be in "compats" enum